linehop/guides/CREATING-NEW-TAVERNS.md

 To create a new bar administrator account (for local bars), follow the "[Creating New Users](https://github.com/linehop/guides/blob/master/CREATING-NEW-USERS.md)" guide.
 Bar administrators have the ability to:

 - Update profile information about their bar.
-- Send out bar specific notifications.
+- Send out bar-specific notifications.
 - Enable Skip-the-Line passes.
-- Overlook how Skip-the-Line pass sales are doing.
+- Monitor sales for Skip-the-Line passes.

 ## How do I create a new Tavern?
 **A.** Create a new Tavern by signing into https://linehop.us and navigating to the "Taverns" page (in the navigation bar).